 Winterlude – Ottawa, Ontario

-Where does Ottawa Winterlude take place?
+Where does Winterlude take place?

-The frozen 4.8-mile-long Rideau Canal is transformed into the world’s longest skating rink.
+For me, a highlight is when the frozen 4.8-mile-long Rideau Canal is transformed into the world’s longest skating rink.
 Located in the heart of Ottawa, between Parliament Hill and the Fairmont Château Laurier, seeing business people skating to work with backpacks and briefcases in hand is a sight that I will never forget.
 And I know that children on skates will never forget seeing a clumsy, terrified journalist trying to negotiate the ice.

 Signature Winterlude Snack: BeaverTails are named after the shape of one of Canada’s national symbols – the beaver.
 Made with fried whole wheat pastry, then tossed in a bowl of cinnamon and sugar, they are a popular treat when taking a break at one of the booths along the Rideau Canal.
 They can also be made with toppings of garlic, cheese, jam or chocolate sauce.